rusith/rusith.github.io/_posts/2018-04-02-angular-service-helper.md

 tags: programming angular typescript web
 comments: true
 description: When using Angular 2+ to build web stuff , we use services to get data from our back-end services. usually most of these service calls are HTTP requests.
 Angular provides the Http class to send HTTP request, this has built on the Observable API.
 When we send a request, it returns an Observable which can be used to use the response returned by the server.
+dateCreated: 2018-03-15
+datePublished: 2018-03-15
+dependencies: Angular
+about: Creating a ServiceHelper class to send HTTP requests from Angular applications
 ---

 When using Angular 2+ to build web stuff , we use services to get data from our back-end services. usually most of these service calls are HTTP requests.
 Angular provides the `Http` class to send HTTP request, this has built on the `Observable` API.
 When we send a request, it returns an Observable which can be used to use the response returned by the server.